Who We Are

 New Children’s Pathways is concerned with “Reversing the Adverse” caused by negative Adverse Childhood Experiences (ACEs).

-ACEs and why do we care?
+What are ACEs and why do we care?

-Traumatic childhood events such as abuse, neglect, and witnessing experiences like crime, parental conflict, mental illness and substance abuse.
-All result in long-term negative effects on learning, behaviour and health.
-Often referred to as adverse childhood experiences (ACEs), these types of events create dangerous levels of stress that can derail healthy brain development, increase risk for smoking, alcoholism, substance misuse, depression, heart disease, and dozens of other illnesses and unhealthy behaviours throughout life.
+Traumatic childhood events such as abuse, neglect, and witnessing experiences like crime, parental conflict, mental illness and substance abuse all result in long-term negative effects on learning, behaviour and health.
+Often referred to as Adverse Childhood Experiences (ACEs), these types of events create dangerous levels of stress that can derail healthy brain development, increase risk for smoking, alcoholism, substance misuse, depression, heart disease, and dozens of other illnesses and unhealthy behaviours throughout life.

 ACEs have been linked to risky health behaviours, chronic health conditions, low life potential, engagement in statutory services, future substance misuse and early death.

 As the number of ACEs increases, so does the risk for these outcomes.
-The wide-ranging health and social consequences of ACEs underscore the importance of preventing them before they happen.
-Assuring safe, stable, nurturing relationships and environments for all children.
+The wide-ranging health and social consequences of ACEs underscore the importance of preventing them before they happen; assuring safe, stable, nurturing relationships and environments for all children.
 Providing the “Essentials for Childhood” can have a positive impact on a broad range of health problems and on the development of skills that will help children reach their full potential.

 We have a relationship with statutory and third sector organisations who help us identify children, who may benefit from our services.
 We receive a huge amount of calls from individuals and families too.

 We deliver social work services of a therapeutic nature to children.
-Where possibly we aim to deliver these services with a whole team around the child approach.
+Where we aim to deliver these services with a whole team around the child approach.
 We use a number of mediums including activities.
 Examples of some of the work we have completed are: